Remediate malicious email delivered in Office 365

 Select any item in the action log to display remediation details.
-If the details say "successful" or "not found in mailbox," that item was already removed from the mailbox.
-Sometimes there's a systemic error during remediation.
-In those cases, it's a good idea to retry remediation.
+If the details say "successful" or "not found in mailbox", that item was already removed from the mailbox.
+Sometimes there's a system error during remediation.
+In those cases, it's a good idea to retry the remediation action.

-In case of remediating large batches, you can also export the messages send for remediation via Mail Submission and messages which got remediated via Action Logs.
-The export limit is increased to 100k records.
+In case of remediating large batches of email, export the messages sent for remediation via Mail Submission, and messages that were remediated via Action Logs.
+The export limit is increased to 100,000 records.